top of page

 The primary goal of the Southshore Metro District has been to reduce costs for property owners while maintaining a resort-style living experience.
 In the example above, a home would have paid approximately $4,622 to the District and Master Association combined in 2024.

 With the District assuming responsibility for operations and maintenance in 2024, new efficiencies have been achieved.
-Under the approved 2026 District budget, the same home would pay approximately $3,932—a reduction of nearly 15%.
+Under the approved 2026 District budget, the same home would pay approximately $3,964—a reduction of over 14%.

 How Do We Compare?